DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/RequestManagement/concepts.rst

 The `ReqManager` is the service that receives or distributes `Requests` to be excuted.
 Every operation is synchronous with the `ReqDB` database.

-In the ReqManager is unreachable when a client wants to send a `Request`, the client will automatically failover to a `ReqProxy`.
+If the ReqManager is unreachable when a client wants to send a `Request`, the client will automatically failover to a `ReqProxy`.
 This proxy will accept the `Request`, hold it in a local cache, and will periodically try to send it to the `ReqManager` until it succeeds.
 This system ensures that no Request is lost.

 RequestExecutingAgent
 ---------------------